k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: disarming swallowed hero
 - Fix: mkgate() was called every time the Amulet of Yendor was dropped and picked back up while in the Sanctum
+- Fix: feedback when attacking with certain artifacts (Angelslayer, Grimtooth, the Sword of Annihilation)